Stříbro: Sights

 Among the most valuable monuments is the Gothic-Renaissance Stříbro bridge.
 It has one preserved gate, built in 1555–1560.

 The original town hall building, whose appearance has not been preserved, was replaced in 1543 by the current Renaissance building.
-The sgraffito decoration dates from 1823–1888.
+The sgraffito decoration dates from the period 1823–1888.

 The Church of All Saints was originally a sanctuary, which disappeared in a late Gothic reconstruction from 1565.
 The other parts date from 1754–1757, when the building was remodeled in the Baroque style.
 The church tower serves as lookout tower open to the public.

 There are still preserved fragments of town walls, which surrounded the old town in a large circle.
 They include the so-called Jewish Gate, which made it possible to enter the Jewish quarter.

 The mining open-air museum with an outdoor exhibition of mining equipment shows the mining tradition in Stříbro and in whole country.